Bandar bin Sultan Al Saud: Initial career

-Bandar joined the Royal Saudi Air Force, and rose to the rank of lieutenant colonel.
+In the RSAF, Bandar rose to the rank of lieutenant colonel.
 His diplomatic career began in 1978 when he was appointed the King Khalid's personal envoy.
 He successfully lobbied the United States Congress to approve the sale of F-15s to Saudi Arabia.
-In the Oval Office, President Carter advised him to win the support of California governor Ronald Reagan.
-He did and in exchange helped Carter win the support of South Dakota Democratic Senator James Abourezk for the Panama Canal treaty.
+In the Oval Office, U.S. president Jimmy Carter advised him to win the support of then-California governor Ronald Reagan.
+He did and in exchange helped Carter win the support of Senator James Abourezk for the Panama Canal treaty.
 Crown Prince Fahd made Bandar an emissary to Carter and granted him permission to act independently of the Saudi-U.S. ambassador.

 In 1982, King Fahd made him the military attache at the Saudi Embassy, a move which could have ended his diplomatic career.
-However, in 1983, Fahd appointed Bandar as Saudi Ambassador to the United States.
+However, in 1983, Fahd appointed Bandar as Saudi Ambassador to the U.S.

 Ambassador to the United States (1983–2005)

-On 24 October 1983 Bandar was appointed ambassador to the United States by King Fahd.
-He replaced Faisal Alhegelan in the post.
+On 24 October 1983, Bandar was appointed ambassador to the U.S. by King Fahd, replacing Faisal Alhegelan in the post.
 During his tenure as ambassador and, before that, the king's personal envoy to Washington, he dealt with five U.S. presidents, ten secretaries of state, eleven national security advisers, sixteen sessions of Congress, and the media.
-He had extensive influence in the United States.
-At the pinnacle of his career, he served both "as the King's exclusive messenger and the White House's errand boy".
+He had extensive influence in the U.S. At the pinnacle of his career, he served both "as the King's exclusive messenger and the White House's errand boy".
 For over three decades, he was the face of the Saudi Arabia lobby.
-The U.S. is widely seen as one of Saudi Arabia's most essential allies, but different members of the royal family feel different mixtures of trust and suspicion of the United States.
-Therefore, Prince Bandar's intimate relationships with U.S. leaders and policy-makers are considered to be both the source of his power base in the kingdom, as well as the cause of suspicions within the royal family that he is too close to U.S. political figures.
+The U.S. is widely seen as one of Saudi Arabia's most essential allies, but different members of the royal family feel different mixtures of trust and suspicion of the U.S. Therefore, Prince Bandar's intimate relationships with U.S. leaders and policy-makers are considered to be both the source of his power base in the kingdom, as well as the cause of suspicions within the royal family that he is too close to U.S. political figures.